TranPhucVinh/C/Data structure/struct/Fundamental concepts.md

 # Function as member of a struct

-Define function as member of a struct of struct using function pointer
+Functions as struct members must be defined by using function pointer.

 ## Function without arguments